joshenoy/sathyabh.at/content/blog/2008-05-08-mr-tony-chan-chun-chuen-dear-friend.md

 > I remain yours sincerely,
 > <span style="color: #888888;">Tony Chan Chun-chuen</span>

-I&#8217;ve really irritated by these kinda mails.
+I've really irritated by these kinda mails.
 Keep getting \*atleast\* 3-4 of these mails.
-So what&#8217;s the big deal you may ask?
-Well these aren&#8217;t going to the SPAM box. they&#8217;re landing straight to my Inbox.
+So what's the big deal you may ask?
+Well these aren't going to the SPAM box. they're landing straight to my Inbox.
 Despite it going through google apps and gmail.
 Are spams getting harder to be detected?
-OR are Gmail&#8217;s filters getting less stricter?
+OR are Gmail's filters getting less stricter?
 OR am I expecting too much from GMail?
-I suppose 2-3 spams from nearly 30(yup that&#8217;s the amount that comes to my spam box DAILY) isn&#8217;t such a bad ratio, after all.
+I suppose 2-3 spams from nearly 30(yup that's the amount that comes to my spam box DAILY) isn't such a bad ratio, after all.